ShinChoon/VHDLExercise2/README.md

 git clone git@version.aalto.fi:elec-e3540-exec/exercise_template.git <your-project-name>
 ```

-2. Remove the origin link an specify a new one within your own course
+2. Remove the origin link and specify a new one within your own course
    subgroup.

 ```